 The message, the media used and the tenor of the message.
 In order to standardise the communication, companies define a job description.
 This is a piece of lifeless art which does not talk to the target audience.
 What is the motivation for someone who is already doing well on his job to evaluate a new opportunity?
 Active job-seekers will be happy to grab an opportunity, however an employer is looking to hire the best.
 What if an active job seeker is not the best?

-Secondly, the technology tools carrying this piece of lifeless message are impersonal and do not make it a compelling proposition before a human.
-Last but not the least, the targeted person is asked to apply for the job by clicking a few buttons and gets no human contact.
+Secondly, the tools carrying this piece of lifeless message are impersonal and don’t make it a compelling proposition before a human.
+Finally, the targeted person has to apply for the job by clicking a few buttons and gets no human contact.
 After he or she applies, the application often gets into a black hole.
 Most often, there is just an automated response sent out to the applicant and that’s it!

 Job change is one among the three most significant transitions in one’s life.
-If I am not desperate, can such a major change be kick-started in my life by a non-human interface?
+If I am not desperate, can such a major change in my life be done by a non-human interface?

 We must have a story to tell

-Job descriptions were intended to help define a job and create a shared understanding about the job in an enterprise.
+The role of job descriptions is to help define a job and create a shared understanding about the job in an enterprise.
 This was never intended for talent attraction.
-Unfortunately, over a period of time, its purpose has been diluted.
+Unfortunately, over a period of time, its purpose has transformed.

 The line manager and the recruiter have to collaboratively define the ideal person they are looking to hire.
 They have to craft a message creatively to attract the best-fit candidate.
 Job description can be an attachment but cannot be the main tool to communicate.
 The message has to be a story that helps a prospective candidate visualise a future.
-This has to be done by human intelligence, insights and intuition.
+The only way to achieve this is through human intelligence, insights and intuition.
 Technology can help in identifying potential choices but cannot build the story on its own.
 That’s really the value that a Recruiter needs to bring to the process.

 Who delivers the story and how?